 Don’t think that you’ll make a quick run downstairs to Dunkin’ at 7:30 on the weekend mornings.
 You won’t.
 The line is unbelievably long.
 Unbelievably.
 Long.
 There is no line during the week (except during the summer), and you will have your fresh donuts and hot coffee in no time!

-The Scooops Kid Spa is no longer at the lodge, although it is still listed on the information you get at check in.
+The Scooops Kid Spa is no longer at the lodge.

 Since your kids are only concerned about carrying their stuffed animals and blankets into the hotel, there are small luggage carts in the lobby to help you carry all of the rest of the stuff.
 There was always a supply of carts available whenever we walked by.